encephalitis: an inflammation of the brain

 Inflammation of the central nervous system is a common cause for neurologic disease in our pets.
 We name these inflammatory conditions based on where they are occurring in the central nervous system.
 Encephalitis is inflammation of the brain, meningitis is inflammation of the meninges (or the tissues covering the brain), and meningoencephalitis is inflammation of both the brain and the tissues covering the brain.

 Encephalitis is pretty rare in the grand scheme of things, but we do see cases in both dogs and cats.
-Clinical signs of encephalitis will generally develop quickly (over days, not months).
+Clinical signs will generally develop quickly (over days, not months).

-- changes in behavior
+3. Changes in behavior

-- head pressing (pressing of the head against something hard, such as a wall)
+6. Head pressing (pressing of the head against something hard, such as a wall)

 Many types of infections can cause encephalitis, including bacterial, viral, and fungal.
-The most common causes for encephalitis tend to vary geographically depending on what organisms are present.
-For instance, tick-borne causes of encephalitis are obviously more common in areas where tick-borne disease is seen, whereas fungal diseases like coccidiodomycosis are more likely to cause encephalitis in the Southwestern United States.
-Common causes of encephalitis are listed below:
+The most common causes tend to vary geographically depending on what organisms are present.
+For instance, tick-borne causes are obviously more common in areas where tick-borne disease is seen, whereas fungal diseases like coccidiodomycosis are more likely to cause encephalitis in the Southwestern United States.

 When an underlying infection cannot be found, we say that the affected pet has idiopathic encephalitis.
 Often in these cases, the cause is immune mediated, meaning that the immune system inappropriately launches an attack against normal brain tissue.

 Treatment of encephalitis will depend on what is causing it.
-Treating the underlying infection in infectious encephalitis will lead to the resolution of encephalitis.
+Treating the underlying infection in infectious encephalitis will lead to the resolution of the condition.
 Other supportive treatments, such as IV fluids or anti-seizure medications may also be needed.
 Encephalitis that is immune mediated will be treated by suppressing the affected pet’s immune system, generally with long term oral steroids.